MaverickPoly/asmr-python-pygame/README.md

 o	Create a scrolling background effect, such as clouds moving across the screen.
 ________________________________________
 Intermediate Level
-11. Side-Scrolling Platformer
+11. Simple Platformer
-o	Build a side-scrolling platformer where the player can jump on platforms and avoid obstacles.
+o	Build a simple platformer where the player can jump on platforms.
 12. Snake Game
 o	Recreate the classic Snake game with increasing difficulty as the snake grows.
 13. Breakout/Brick Breaker